aerolab-unb/Aerial-pt/docs/source/aerial/vr01/autopilot/config/connection.rst

 A campainha fornece sinais sonoros que indicam a situação do VANT.
 Enquanto o interruptor atua na segurança da aeronave, bloqueando e desbloqueando os motores.

 ..
+The buzzer provides audible signals that indicate the situation of the UAV.
+While the switch operates in the safety of the aircraft, locking and unlocking the engines.

+..
 Note::
    O interruptor de segurança é ativado por padrão e quando ativado, não permite o voo, bloqueando os motores.
 Para desativar o modo de segurança, pressione e segure o interruptor por 1 segundo.
 Você pode ativar o modo de segurança novamente pressionando o interruptor.

+..
+The safety switch is activated by default and when activated, it does not allow flight, blocking the engines.
+To disable safe mode, press and hold the switch for 1 second.
+You can activate safe mode again by pressing the switch.

 Para conectar a campainha e o interruptor de segurança (itens obrigatórios), basta liga-lós ao Pixhawk como mostrado abaixo.

+..
+To connect the buzzer and the safety switch (required items), simply connect them to the Pixhawk as shown below.

 .. image:: /img/Aerial/px1_buzzer_and_safety_switch.jpg
     :align: center